University of Auckland logo

 Observer

 • Permissions: Can view course content until the course end date.
 Can view published assignments and discussions,* regardless of whether you have set an ‘available from’ date for sometime in the future.
+Can send messages to people in the course using the Inbox.

 • Limitations: No permission to edit course content, participate in course activities, view or edit grades.